 Putting it together

 No single defensive technique works on its own all the time.
 Real defence is layered.
-You use your guard when you can't see what's coming.
+You use your guard when you cannot see what is coming.
 You slip and parry when you can read the punch early.
 You roll when hooks are flying.
 And you move your feet constantly to control where the exchanges happen.

-Don't try to learn all five at once.
+Do not try to learn all five at once.
 Pick one technique per week and focus on it during padwork, bagwork, and drilling.
 Once each one feels comfortable on its own, start combining them.
-Slip the jab, parry the cross, roll the hook - that's a basic three-punch defensive sequence that you can drill until it becomes second nature.
+Slip the jab, parry the cross, roll the hook - that is a basic three-punch defensive sequence that you can drill until it becomes second nature.

 The biggest shift happens when you stop thinking of defence as passive.
-You're not just "not getting hit."
-You're making your opponent miss, wasting their energy, and creating the openings that let you punch back.
-That's when boxing starts to feel like chess instead of a brawl.
+You are not just "not getting hit."
+You are making your opponent miss, wasting their energy, and creating the openings that let you punch back.
+That is when boxing starts to feel like chess instead of a brawl.

-And honestly, there's nothing more satisfying than watching a punch sail past your head while you're already loading up your counter.
+And honestly, there is nothing more satisfying than watching a punch sail past your head while you are already loading up your counter.
 That feeling alone is worth the hours of drilling.

 H&G Team